ajay-d/deonarine/content/posts/llm-edge.md

 Been playing with Cloudflare's AI Workers.
 One can set up a LLM deployed on their CDN, which leads to some pretty fast response times.

-This is a 7B Llama 2 model
+This is a 7B Llama 2 model.
+Don't worry, I'm not logging / saving any queries.
+😉

 {{< text_input >}}

 You can also curl directly to my endpoint: